JakBern/EECS_348_Project/team_resources/member_profiles.md

   - *I live in Topeka and have to commute about 40 minutes to KU.
   - I will not be available from October 5th to the 8th.
 ### Experience
   Main languages: Python, C++, basic knowledge of C
-  Libraries: NumPy, Matplotlib, basic knowledge of PIL, C++ STL, SDL2
+  Libraries: NumPy, Matplotlib, PIL, C++ STL, SDL2
 ### Bio
   Computer Science major, Junior